We often overlook unpopular opinions.

 - Challenge your biases

-Take the time to reflect on your beliefs and consider why you hold them.
+Take the time to think on your beliefs and consider why you hold them.
 This self-reflection can help you approach differing opinions with more empathy and understanding.

 Navigating Social Media:

 Social media platforms are often breeding grounds for controversial discussions.
-However, approach these spaces with caution and tact.
+But, approach these spaces with caution and tact.
 Here are a few tips for navigating social media when exploring unpopular opinions:

 - Choose your debates wisely.